Shopify/tapioca/README.md

   password $TOKEN
 ```

-where `$USERNAME` is your Github username and `$TOKEN` is a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token), then, if you run Tapioca with the `--annotations-netrc` option (enabled by default), your annotation requests should be authenticated properly.
+where `$USERNAME` is your GitHub username and `$TOKEN` is a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token), then, if you run Tapioca with the `--annotations-netrc` option (enabled by default), your annotation requests should be authenticated properly.

 The `--annotations-netrc-file` option can be specified to read from a file other than `~/.netrc`: